1. Home

 England, among the favourites to triumph at the 2026 World Cup after impressing under head coach Thomas Tuchel during the qualifying campaign, have been drawn in a group with their nemesis Croatia.

-Croatia edged past England 2-1 in 2018 World Cup semi-final during extra time, but tasted a 1-0 defeat in their last meeting at Euro 2020.
-When these European titans clash it tends to be a tight contest, which should result in a cracker inside the Dallas Stadium on 17 June.
+Croatia edged past England 2-1 in the 2018 World Cup semi-final during extra time, but tasted a 1-0 defeat in their last meeting at Euro 2020.
+When these European titans clash, it tends to be a tight contest, which should result in a cracker inside the Dallas Stadium on 17 June.

-Ghana, who failed to qualify for AFCON 2025 for the first time in 20 years, have slipped down the FIFA ranking under head coach Otto Addo.
+Ghana, which failed to qualify for AFCON 2025 for the first time in 20 years, have slipped down the FIFA ranking under head coach Otto Addo.
 The Black Stars will need to dramatically lift their game to beat either England or Croatia.

-Panama may be a long shot to progress from the group, yet they have emerged as a leading Central America team.
+Panama may be a long shot to progress from the group, yet they have emerged as a leading Central American team.
 They qualified for their maiden World Cup finals in 2018, missed out on reaching Qatar 2022, but have since built up a strong reputation.

 Los Canaleros finished runner-up at both the 2023 CONCACAF Gold Cup and the 2025 CONCACAF Nations League.
 They will warm up for the 2026 World Cup with back-to-back friendlies against Bafana Bafana in South Africa at the end of March.
-This pair of matches will allow punters to evaluate whether it is worth a bet on Panama.
+This pair of matches will allow punters to evaluate whether it is worth betting on Panama.

 World Cup 2026 Game Schedule